-Hernández’s single give Blue Jays 5-4 win over Orioles
+Hernández’s single gives Blue Jays 5-4 win over Orioles

 Right-hander Hunter Harvey and lefty Keegan Akin took over Baltimore’s vacant roster spots.
 The trade deadline for the pandemic-shortened season is Monday.

-“Young clubs get even younger at the deadline,” Orioles manager Brandon Hyde said.
+“Young clubs get even younger at the deadline,” Hyde said.
 “We’re young already and we’re going to stay inexperienced for this last month, and we’ll do the best we can with the guys we have.”

 TRAINER’S ROOM